inferno986return/poppy-emoji-proposal/README.md

 The proposal itself (as a .pdf, .tex, .docx etc.) is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](https://creativecommons.org/licenses/by-nd/4.0/).
 I don't usually use no derivatives but I would like to maintain one definitive version of this document.

+The current poppy graphic was taken from [VectorStock](https://www.vectorstock.com/royalty-free-vector/red-poppy-vector-2938925) and requires a commercial license.
+I'm willing to pay $30 (~£23.48) if the Unicode Consortium accept it as unique.

-The poppy graphic itself was taken from OpenClipArt and is available in the public domain.
+The original and now deprecated, poppy graphic was taken from OpenClipArt and is available in the public domain.
 This is a proof-of-concept design and not the final version.

 Other images in the proposal are either fair use or under a sharealike license.
 I have linked to them in the proposal.